 Léon Zack was a Russian émigré who became a leading exponent of the Abstraction Lyrique movement, which was the European equivalent to Abstract Expressionism in America.
 A painter, sculptor, illustrator and creator of tapestries and mosaics, Léon Zack left a body of work which spans the twentieth-century.
 From his early, Impressionist-influenced painting to late lyrical abstraction, all his work displays a particularly Russian sensitivity which is almost mystical in tone.

 In Paris Zack exhibited at the Salon des Indépendants, the Salon d’Automne and the Salon des Surindépendants.
 In 1926 he had his first solo exhibition at the Galerie d’Art Contemporain.
 The following year saw a one-man show at the Galerie Percier, and in 1935 at the Galerie Wildenstein.
 From 1930-37 he produced work that came to be associated with the ‘neo-Humanist’ group of painters (most notably Hosiasson, Eugene Berman, Christian Berard and Pavel Tchelitchev).
 After 1938 his painting, whilst figurative, became increasingly expressionistic.
 Returning to Paris in 1945, Zack continued to exhibit widely – including a solo show at the Galerie Granoff in 1946 – and after 1947 his work turned to lyrical abstraction.
-Finding that subject matter was playing no useful role in his painting, Zack eliminated it to concentrate on abstract expression; the muted colours, and often blurred nebulous forms convey a sensuous, evocative mystical quality, suggestive of an enigmatic universal profundity.
+Finding that subject matter was playing no useful role in his painting, Zack eliminated it to concentrate on abstract expression; the celestial colours, and nebulous forms convey a sensuous, evocative mystical quality, suggestive of an enigmatic universal profundity.

 The artist’s work is now represented in numerous museums of Modern Art worldwide including the Musée National d’Art Moderne, Paris; the Tate Modern, London; the Philips Collection, Washington; and the museums of Brussels, Anvers, Luxembourg and the Vatican.